Are you seeking marathon beginner tips? If so, welcome to rundreamachieve. I am glad you have made it here.

 Are you a marathon beginner?

-There are athletes who simply want to finish a 5K, lose 5 pounds or complete their first half-marathon.
+Perhaps, you simply want to finish a 5K, lose 5 pounds or complete their first half-marathon.

-If you are a marathon beginner you have something many veterans don’t have and that is stress over past races.
+So, if you are a marathon beginner you have something many veterans don’t have and that is stress over past races.

 Focus On Now